Zack-Robertshaw/grateful-dead-browser/README.md

 3. How to use:
    - Use the "Show Browser" tab to explore shows by year and view text files with show details
-   - Click the ticket to listen to entire shows in VLC with proper track ordering
+   - Click the ticket to listen to entire shows in foobar2000 with proper track ordering
    - Optionally use the "Folder Analysis" tab to analyze your collection and get coverage statistics
    - Analysis results automatically save to your Downloads folder